 1. Travel bans, quarantines, or shelter-in-place guidelines imposed by the Peruvian government on their own and foreign citizens.
-The present shut-down extends to June 30th.

 The more we learn about the origins of COVID-19, the more we learn how critical wildlife disease screening is to human health.
 Animals and humans interact in a broad spectrum of ways, from domestic animals as pets in homes to the bushmeat trade with more exotic wildlife.
 It is very likely that SARS-CoV-2, the virus that caused this pandemic, originated in a wild animal.
-However, there is uncertainty surrounding exactly when and where this spillover event occurred.
+However, there has been some uncertainty surrounding exactly when and where this spillover event occurred.
 The truth is, we may never know – regardless of political interference (if any).

 The reason for this is simple: very little monitoring of spillovers occurs at scale anywhere in the world.
 COVID-19 has demonstrated that it is vital that we expand monitoring systems broadly, to protect both people and wildlife from future epidemics.

 Risk with wildlife handling is evaluated on two fronts: How likely is it that an animal is carrying a pathogen with high zoonotic potential (the ability to spillover into humans)?
 And how likely is it that the animal could be susceptible to spillovers from humans or other taxa?

 Recent studies have demonstrated that animals with wide geographic ranges (e.g. domesticates) or wide species richness (e.g. bats) tend to have more likelihoods of carrying pathogens with zoonotic potential.
 At our site, we evaluate bats, primates, birds, and small mammals (rodents and marsupials).
 All of these animals could have diseases humans can acquire, and many of them could be susceptible to something as simple as the common cold.
 COVID-19 has not altered this risk in any way, it has always existed.